- Find a Trail

 To the north of the Interpretive Center, the trail follows the levee; you may be surprised at the wide expanse of land up there, and the noticeable height difference between the levee and the surrounding homes and forest.
 At Bailey Avenue, trail users must share the lightly-traveled neighborhood road with cars for two blocks before the off-road route resumes.
 Just south of Midway Park and the Clarksville Wastewater Treatment Plant, a direct connection to the eastward-running Clarksville Heritage Trail is provided.
 The short rail-trail will lead you closer to the heart of Clarksville.

 Past the trail connection, the Ohio River Greenway ends in Midway Park, which features a walking path and open space.
-A short distance north of the park, the trail meets an abandoned CSX railroad corridor, awaiting its transformation into another vital link in Clarksville’s trail network.
+A short distance north of the park, the trail meets the Discovery Trail, built in a disused CSX railroad corridor.

 (a non-profit) and we need your support!